 Summary lectures with testing of the five content areas tested by the State of California Radiation Health Branch and the American Registry of Radiologic Technology.
 Corequisite: RADT 6E or 49.
 (LM)

-RADT 14-Radiographic Informatics (1 unit)

-Introduction to computer applications within a health care setting; topics include accessingand updating patient information, displaying, modifying, and retrieving images, and the safeguarding of patient confidentiality.
+RADT 14-Radiographic Informatics (2 units) CSU Introduction to computer applications within a health care setting; topics include accessing and updating patient information, displaying, modifying, and retrieving images, and the safeguarding of patient confidentiality.
 (LM)